Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Simulation experiments

-Let us now introduce some benchmark tests.
-We shall compare our $BP$ and $Par $ tests with the data-driven test $EL$ based on the statistic $EL_{n}$ in (\ref{EL}) with $J_{n}=n-1$ and the Lobato (2001) and Kuan and Lee (2006) critical values in (\ref{Zest}).
-We also consider the Newey-West data-driven order $\widehat{p}_{IMSE}$ used in Hong and Lee (2005) and the test statistic
+We introduce some benchmark tests.
+We compare our $BP$ and $Parz$ tests with the data-driven test $EL$ based on the statistic $EL_{n}$ in (\ref{EL}) with $J_{n}=n-1$ and the critical values of Lee (2007) in (\ref{Zstar}).
+We also consider the Newey-West data-driven order $\widehat{p}_{IMSE}$ used by Hong and Lee (2005) and the test statistic